LuxCoreRender/WindowsCompile/README.txt

 This basic procedure to compile LuxCoreRender for Windows 64bit is:

 1) Install VS2017 (Community Edition works too, https://www.visualstudio.com/downloads/).
 If you don't want the full IDE you can also install the "Build Tools for Visual Studio 2017";
+Note that you have to enable the "Visual C++ ATL for x86 and x64" in the installer if you want to compile luxcoreui.

 2) Install cmake v3.11.2 or better (https://cmake.org/);